blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 [unresolved-questions]: #unresolved-questions

 - Given we made the assumption that we are able to project/select fields of a supertype from a subtype instance, we haven't specified how this is possible.
-It is an open quesiton how we actually pick out the exact fields of a subtype to provide a valid supertype instance.
+It is an open question how we actually pick out the exact fields of a subtype to provide a valid supertype instance.

 ---